MicrosoftDocs/cloud-adoption-framework/docs/govern/build-cloud-governance-team.md

 - *Select a diverse team*.
 The team should consist of individuals from different areas of the organization.
 Consider including IT operations, security, finance, software development, cloud architecture, processes, and compliance.

-- *Define team members’ responsibilities*.
+- *Define team members' responsibilities*.
 Define roles and responsibilities within your cloud governance team.
 Tailor them to your organization's size, complexity, and cloud maturity.
 Key areas of responsibility include the cloud governance lead, cloud architecture, cloud security, cloud compliance, and cloud finance.

 ## Define the authority of the cloud governance team